l3aconator/kelleyink-grav-admin/user/pages/01.home/_services/services.md

     -
         servicename: 'Story (narrative performance or coaching)'
         icon: pm
         text: 'I’ve been performing stories since 2012.
 I also teach group courses and offer individual coaching.
-See blogs tagged “story;” contact me for curricula.'
+See blogs tagged <a href="blog/tag:story">“story”</a> or contact me for curricula.'
 ---